Meeting 8 January 17, 2007

 In response to the reorganization of colleges at the University of Central Missouri (including the fact that there are now five colleges rather than four), Faculty Senate representation must be revised accordingly.
 Keeping the total number of Senators as before (26), we propose reducing the number of prorated Senators from 12 to 9 so that all five colleges maintain the minimum of three Senators each.

-This change will necessitate rewording of the Faculty Guide and the Faculty Senate Constitution:
+This change will necessitate rewording of the Academic Policy and Procedure and the Faculty Senate Constitution:

 a.
 Faculty Senate Members